This section describes the procedure for downloading a file and checking the download results.

 - In case of IE11

-- Since IE11 cannot automatically hide the confirmation dialog, the file is saved in the same folder as in Chrome, Firefox, and Edge using keyboard operation.
+- Since IE11 cannot automatically hide the confirmation dialog, the file is saved using keyboard operations.
 This makes the operation slower than other browsers.

 - It also tends to be more unstable than other browsers in terms of operation, so unless you have a special need to test downloads in IE, we recommend that you test in a different browser.